Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation

 \subsection{Evaluation on Marker Tracking}

-We evaluate the proposed marker tracking algorithm by comparing keyline and solid marker designs. \cref{fig:keyline_marker_design}a shows two \GodDamnSensorName{} sensors mounted on the \ac{umi} data collector~\cite{chi2024universal}, one with keyline markers and one with solid black markers.
-We collect 8 trajectories (1628 frames per sensor), grasping a plastic bottle with complex black-and-white text that challenges marker detection.
-The \GodDamnSensorName{} sensor positions are swapped for half of the trajectories to ensure fair exposure to environmental conditions on both sides, and the bottle is rotated $90^\circ$ between collections, creating marker overlays with various areas around the bottle.
+We evaluate the proposed marker tracking algorithm by comparing keyline and solid marker designs. \cref{fig:keyline_marker_design}a shows two \GodDamnSensorName{} sensors mounted on the \ac{umi} data collector~\cite{chi2024universal}, one with keyline markers and one with solid black markers. \cref{fig:keyline_marker_design}b illustrates the challenge: solid markers become invisible against black backgrounds; keyline markers remain detectable but are subject to environmental noise.